abhii00/abhii00.github.io/README.md

 ### **Implemented Features**

-* Animated introductions using ThreeJS.
+* Animated introductions using ThreeJS, with models made in Blender.
 * Responsive design for mobile, tablet and desktop.
 * CSS Animations for loading, unloading and user interactions.
 * Cohesive aesthetic design.
+* Concise and effective display of work, experience and projects.

 ### **Planned Features**

+* Multiple different introduction animations.

 ## **Skills**

 ### **New Skills**

+* SASS.
+* Blender modelling.

 ### **Skills Developed**

+* ReactJS and ThreeJS.
 * Aesthetic design.
 * User interfaces and Frontend design.